vEonz121/rpyc/README.md

 This `distribute_folds` methods then, similar to a classic CV approach, begins generating splits for each fold.
 However, instead of processing the data locally, it delegates the task to an external server, passing `requestObj` into the remote `exposed_train_on_fold` method. (more details on this later during the `Service.py` section)

-Finally, this method consolidates the results of each server's calculations, and returns them as a list.define c
+Finally, this method consolidates the results of each server's calculations, and returns them as a list.

 ```py
 # Distribute and Process the Folds